-ShipStation's Address Verification feature supports address validation and correct for the following countries:
+ShipStation's Address Verification feature supports the following countries:

 While the address validation will always run on orders shipping to the above countries, you are not required to use the automatic address correction feature.